Composition scheme bill

 A composition dealer is someone who has opted for the composition tax levy method under Section 10 of the CGST Act, 2017.
 Here’s what it means:

-- Under GST, composite supply means a combination of two or more goods or services that are sold together and cannot be supplied separately.
+- Composition Scheme under GST, composite supply means a combination of two or more goods or services that are sold together and cannot be supplied separately.

 - One of the major benefits of this simple and straightforward scheme is that the composition dealer is exempted from the hassles of GST formalities and can pay GST at a fixed percentage of his/her turnover instead of paying at the standard rate.